 Below median Median Above median

-Fixed pay 1
+Base pay 1

 Short-term incentive 2

 Long-term incentive 3

 Total compensation

-1. Includes base salary, pension and other benefits
+1. Fixed pay (including pension and other benefits) around median.

-2. Annual Incentive Plan (please refer to section 3.5)
+2. Annual Incentive Plan (please refer to section 3.6).

-3. Performance Share Plan (please refer to section 3.6)
+3. Performance Share Plan (please refer to section 3.7).

-The results confirm that total compensation of the Executive Committee is aligned with the market.
-The long-term incentive compensation is positioned above median, which is in line with Givaudan policy and reflects our strong focus on rewarding outstanding performance over the long term.
+The results confirm that total compensation of the Executive Committee is overall aligned with the market.
+The long-term incentive compensation is positioned above median, which is in line with Givaudan policy and reflects our continued strong focus on rewarding outstanding performance over the long term.
+In 2019, adjustments to compensation mix will be implemented and, as a result, the respective compensation elements will generally draw closer to median (see section 3.3).

-In 2017, independent consulting services were contracted with EY to conduct this Executive Committee benchmark.
-EY provides additional advisory and tax services.
+In 2018, independent consulting services have been contracted with EY regarding Executive Committee compensation topics.